smscommunity/sms-guide/_game/shines/bianco/episode5.md

 grand_parent: Shines
 ---
 # Bianco 5
 Bianco 5 is made up of two parts: the Entry and the Petey Fight.
 You should be comfortable with hoverslides, (jump) dive rollouts, spin jumps, sideflips, and triple jumps to have success with this shine.
-The intermediate and advanced strats for this level require knowledge of glitchy wall kick dives (GWKDs) and insta-momentum spin jumps.
 ## Entry

 ### Beginner - Log Triple Jump